ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Whenever possible, radiation therapy is directed only at the affected lymph node areas.
 This helps reduce the risk of damaging healthy tissues.
 Newer radiation therapy techniques may also be available.
 These include:

-Intensity modulated radiotherapy (IMRT), which varies the strength and direction of the radiation beams so less healthy tissue is affected.
+Intensity-modulated radiation therapy (IMRT), which varies the strength and direction of the radiation beams so less healthy tissue is affected.

 Controlling breathing during treatment, such as having the patient hold their breath, may enable smaller areas to be effectively treated.